Our Research | Rangahau

 Research Projects

-From July 2020, Mobilising for Action has funded a range of research projects that contribute to our research goals.
-Our research includes projects and initiatives grounded in a kaupapa Māori approach/framework, and others that are grounded in critical Western social science approaches/frameworks.
+From July 2020 to June 2024, Mobilising for Action funded a range of research projects that contributed to the research goals.
+This research included projects and initiatives grounded in a kaupapa Māori approach/framework, and others that were grounded in critical Western social science approaches/frameworks.